polysimtools/pysimm/README.md

 pysimm stands for <b>Py</b>thon <b>S</b>imulation <b>I</b>nterface for <b>M</b>olecular <b>M</b>odeling.
 It is an open-source python package designed to assist in the setup and executation of molecular simulations through high level APIs and abstraction from underlying third party simulation software.

+Documentation for the python package can be found at http://pysimm.org/documentation

 Getting Started
 ===============